starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

     </div>
 </div>

+### data-show
 Another useful attribute is `data-show`, which can be used to show or hide an element based on whether a JavaScript expression evaluates to `true` or `false`.
 ```html
 <button data-show="$input != ''">Save</button>
 ```
 This results in the button being visible only when the input is _not_ empty.

 <div class="alert flex justify-between items-start p-8">